 We have to recognise that Jihadi brides have just as much agency as males, and are not simply wooed by promises of kittens and Nutella, as the Daily Mail reported.

 Indeed, a study by The Institute for Strategic Dialogue entitled Becoming Mulan found that Western women who migrate to IS-controlled territory do so for much the same reasons as men, which of course makes sense, seeing as they share the same political culture.

 They believe that Islam is under attack, they want to contribute to the building of a new society and establishment of the Caliphate, and they believe in their individual duty to migrate to the Islamic State.

-When you add all of this to the desire for a politically and religiously pure Islamic society, the belief that Sunnis are being widely persecuted, and the strong desire to be an influential part of something, it is not difficult to conceive that our ‘missing girls’ are not so naive as we may like to believe.
+When you add all of this to the desire for a politically and religiously pure Islamic society, the belief that Sunnis are being widely persecuted, and the strong desire to be an influential part of something, it is not difficult to conceive that these Jihadi brides are not as naïve as we like to believe.

 When it was reported that Samra Kesinovic had been beaten to death after trying to flee Syria, people were actually sad.
 Comments on social media bleated that it was such a shame that someone so young and with so much potential had to tragically die so soon.